IronNerd/customCalculator/README.md

 ° Display of last operator that was entered

-° Notification and solution to consecutive and repeated operators
+° Notification of, and solution, to consecutive and repeated operators

+° After obtaining a final result, press any operator key to use that result as first operand of next calculation.

 NOW:
 ° Implement nums w/ decimal points

 NEXT:
-° Multiple operations before '='

-° Press any operator key to use result as first operator of the operation

-° Use final result (after pressing '=') as first number of next calc.
+° Multiple operations before '='° Use final result (after pressing '=') as first number of next calc.
 Allowing modifications of the number.
 Namely, only change sign

 ° Memorize number on display and recall for subsequent operations